Skip to main content

 Gas Price FAQs

-Starting April 20, 2026, the federal government is suspending the fuel excise tax on gasoline (10¢/L) and diesel (4¢/L) through September 7, 2026.
+The federal fuel excise tax suspension runs April 23 to September 7, 2026 (10¢/L off gasoline, 4¢/L off diesel) and is still active.
 This applies across all provinces.
 For a car filling a 60-litre tank, that's $6 savings per fillup.
 For a road trip covering 5,000 km in a car at 9 L/100km (450 litres total), the saving is approximately $45.
 Diesel RV owners save 4¢/L on diesel.
+These savings continue to flow through to retail prices even as the underlying national average has climbed back to 196.5¢/L (week of May 19).

-For a full Trans-Canada drive (Vancouver to Halifax, ~5,900 km) at current April 2026 prices: approximately $955 in fuel for a car at 9 L/100km, or approximately $2,335 for an RV at 22 L/100km.
-After April 20, subtract approximately $53 (car) or $130 (RV) for the excise tax relief.
+For a full Trans-Canada drive (Vancouver to Halifax, ~5,900 km) at May 19, 2026 prices around $1.97/L: approximately $1,043 in fuel for a car at 9 L/100km, or approximately $2,549 for an RV at 22 L/100km.
+The federal excise tax suspension (still in effect) is already baked into those pump prices.
 Use the Northern Stay gas calculator for a personalized province-by-province estimate.

 Canada prices gasoline against the WTI crude oil benchmark, which trades globally.
 When supply of crude oil is disrupted anywhere in the world, the benchmark price rises, and Canadian refineries — which purchase crude at market rates — pass those costs to consumers at the pump.
 The lag between a crude price move and its full retail effect is typically 2–4 weeks, which is why pump prices can remain elevated even after crude prices begin to fall.